mozilla/zamboni/docs/api/topics/search.rst

         premium or has in-app purchasing.
 Any of 'free', 'free-inapp', 'premium', 'premium-inapp', or 'other'.
     :type premium_types: string
-    :param optional type: Filters by type of add-on.
-One of 'app' or 'theme'.
-    :type type: string
     :param optional app_type: Filters by types of web apps.
 Any of 'hosted', 'packaged', or 'privileged'.
     :type app_type: string